Express Entry Draw: March 23, 2020

 In the last Express Entry draw that took place on March 23, 2020 3,232 candidates were invited to submit their applications for permanent residence in Canada.

 Breaking the regular pattern, this draw took place exactly 2.5 weeks after the previous one on March 4, 2020.
 The number of invited candidates fell to 3,232 from 3,900 on the previous draw.

-This time, candidates with a CRS score of at least 469 were invited to apply.
-That’s a 3-point decrease from the previous draw on December 11, 2019, when CRS cut-off score reached 472 points.
-The decrease in score is explained by the small time span from the previous draw.
+This time, candidates with a CRS score of at least 467 were invited to apply.
+That’s a 4-point decrease from the previous draw on March 23, 2020, when CRS cut-off score reached 471 points.

 Work on your language tests, educational credential assessments, experience and job offers to up your score.
 Don’t forget to do the same for spouse, as it will ramp up your numbers too.
 Look into Provincial Nominee Programs to receive additional 600 points towards your score.

 Express Entry is an incredibly fast and efficient system of managing applications for Canadian permanent residence put in place by the Canadian Government in 2015.
 It is used to manage three programs: Federal Skilled Worker Program, Federal Skilled Trades Program, and the Canadian Experience Class, as well as some Provincial Nominee Programs (PNPs).